xitop/edzed/docs/simulation.rst

 Inspecting blocks
 -----------------

+This section summarizes attributes and methods providing various block information.
+The application code should not modify any attributes liste here.

+.. attribute:: Block.oconnections
+  :type: set

+  Set of all blocks where the output is connected to.
+Undefined before the circuit finalization - see :meth:`Circuit.finalize`.

-For features common to all blocks refer to the base class :class:`Block`.
+For other attributes common to all blocks refer to the base class :class:`Block`.

 Inspecting SBlocks
 ^^^^^^^^^^^^^^^^^^